rafserqui/rafserqui.github.io/_pages/research.md

 permalink: /research/
 ---

+## Publications

+**[The Aggregate Productivity Slowdown: A System Approach](https://www.sciencedirect.com/science/article/pii/S0165176522004463)** <span style="text-decoration:underline">***Economics Letters***</span> (Forthcoming)

+<small>[ <a href="#" onclick="toggle_visibility('slowdown_ces')">Abstract</a> ] </small>

+<div id="slowdown_ces" style="display: none; text-align: justify; line-height: 1" ><small>
+I revisit the productivity slowdown debate by estimating the capital-labor elasticity and the bias of technical change for the U.S. economy under four different models of technical change.
+One with constant growth rates, one with a structural break in the constant growth rates, one in which growth is linear, and one with flexible time-varying growth rates.
+I find evidence in support of non-constant growth rates of factor-augmenting technical change.
+Labor-augmenting technical change growth rates are decelerating, while capital-augmenting technical change is non negligible but vanishes quickly.
+</small><br><br/></div>

 ## Working Papers

 **[Reforms in the Natural Gas Sector and Economic Development: A General Equilibrium Analysis](https://drive.google.com/file/d/1jT735K85HIWEbTRcYwsrscjvZbUMWXaM/view)** <small> <span style="color:#cb4b16;text-decoration:underline">*(R&R Economic Modelling)*</span> </small>